Dr. Chari A. Cohen becomes President of the Hepatitis B Foundation

 She is co-chair of Hep B United, a national coalition in 22 states and 30 cities to address and eliminate hepatitis B. She is co-founder and director of Hep B United Philadelphia, a coalition and campaign to increase testing, vaccination and linkage to care in local high-risk communities.
 She is co-chair of Hep Free PA, sits on the steering committee of the HBV Forum for Collaborative Research and is a member of the AASLD Patient Advocacy Group.

 A resident of Newtown, Pa., Dr. Cohen was chosen for the inaugural class of the Bucks County 40 Under 40 in 2012.
 Her husband, Paul R. Cohen, is an attorney and partner with Curtin & Heefner, a law firm with offices in Pennsylvania and New Jersey.
-Their daughter, Marissa, is a freshman at Muhlenberg College.
+Their daughter, Marissa, is a student at Muhlenberg College.

 Other comments about Dr. Cohen